sampsyo/home/_drafts/probablycorrect.md

 Here's the usual line of reasoning:

 > Statistical testing is weak because it only knows about inputs we anticipated *in vitro*.
+> And statistical checking is weak because it only looks at a subset of the inputs at run time.
-> To do better, let's try to detect bad inputs or bad outputs at run time!
+> To do better, let's check *every* execution!
-> It's easy: just before running $f$ on $x$, or just after getting the output $f(x)$, apply some heuristic to predict whether the execution is good or bad.
+> Just before running $f$ on $x$, or just after getting the output $f(x)$, apply some heuristic to predict whether the execution is good or bad.
 > The heuristic will statistically avoid bad behavior, so we'll get a stronger guarantee.

+Let's call this general approach **heuristic checking**.
 There's no program analysis necessary: we get to keep treating $f$ as a black box.
-Let's call this general approach **heuristic checking**.
+And the idea to check every run sounds like it might offer a stronger kind of guarantee.

+It can't.
+Heuristics by themselves cannot by themselves offer *any* guarantees---you need to resort to principled techniques, like statistical testing or checking, to say anything about them.

+I don't mean to imply that heuristics are useless.
 Heuristic checking can be a useful way to adjust your program's correctness probability $p$; hence publications in [ASPLOS 2015][approxdebug] (where I'm an author), [ISCA 2015][rumba], [ASPLOS 2016][capri], [PLDI 2016][ira], and [ISCA 2016][mithra].
 But adjusting $p$ is all a heuristic can do: it can't give you a stronger kind of guarantee.
+The kind of guarantee you get comes from the validation you apply *after* introducing the heuristic.

 The problem is that every heuristic has false positives.
 Regardless of whether you choose a decision tree, a support vector machine, a neural network, or just a fuzzy lookup table, the result is the same---there's some $x_\text{bad}$ out there that will fool your heuristic.